navi-is-hardworking/NaviDiscordBot/README.md

 <p style="font-size: 18px; font-weight: bold; margin-top: 0.0em; margin-bottom: 0.0em;">The Basics</p>

-* Python (You can just run the run.bat in the main directory if you don't have python)
+* Python (run.bat/run.sh will install python and all requirements for windows/linux respectively)
 * [Discord Bot and Bot token](#discord-application-developer)
 * [API Keys](#api-keys)

-Initialize settings by running the lazy_ui.py script Windows users can just run run.bat
+1. Initialize virtual environment and settings.json file by running run.bat (Windows) or run.sh (Linux)
 1. Place both keys in the designated input fields.
-2. Save the settings
+1. Save the settings
-3. Then you can either start the bot from the UI or navigate to the src folder and run python bot.py settings/settings.json
+1. Then you can either start the bot from the UI or navigate to the src folder and run python bot.py settings/settings.json

 or to run on cloud, configure _upload.sh (linux terminal script) and just run that script

 <p style="font-size: 18px; font-weight: bold; margin-top: 0.0em; margin-bottom: 0.0em;">For Perminant Setup</p>

-* 100% uptime server (Cloud provider or your own server device like raspberry pi or something)
+* 100% uptime server (Cloud Server like aws, gcp, acs etc... or your own server device like raspberry pi or something)
-* Docker (or just scp all the files and download the requirements manually)

 ##